anthony-poon/php.hype-beast-server/README.md

     `composer install`

-2. Create a database, database user and it's password.
+2. Create a database, database user and its password.
 3. Copy the `.env` file to `.env.local`
 4. Update DATABASE_URL.
 The format should be